About our programmary

-The U.S. Department of Housing and Urban Development (HUD) provides Section 8 rent subsidies to families with low income in the form of Housing Choice Vouchers and Project Based Units.
+The U.S. Department of Housing and Urban Development (HUD) provides rental subsidies to families with low income in the form of Housing Choice Vouchers and Project Based Units.
 The Minneapolis Public Housing Authority (MPHA) administers the program in the City of Minneapolis.
-MPHA pays rent subsidies directly to rental property owners on behalf of eligible families.
+MPHA pays rent subsidies directly to rental property owners on behalf of eligible individuals and families.